Our curriculum leader for literacy is Miss Carly Gallacher

 Glusburn Reading Miles

 We know that well-chosen literature allows children to develop culturally, emotionally, intellectually, socially and spiritually.
 Being immersed in good quality literature develops pupils’ acquisition of a wide vocabulary; allowing children to explore and appreciate our rich and varied literary heritage.
 In order to expose our children to a wider range of high quality literature, which we believe will offer the children valuable ‘Reading Miles,’ each year group has a list of recommended reads.
-The recommended reading book lists have been carefully created by class teachers and are a range of traditional and modern classics.
+The recommended reading book lists have been carefully created by class teachers and are a range of traditional and modern classics as well as non-fiction titles.

 Daily reading for pleasure